Chuck Prophet: Life and career

 February 7, 2012, was the release date of the Temple Beautiful CD, a "nuanced, insightful and passionate ode to San Francisco" on Yep Roc Records.
-It was met with positive reviews scoring 82 on Metacritic.
-The title track, "Temple Beautiful" (featuring Roy Loney of the Flamin' Groovies), was proclaimed "Coolest Song in the World" on Little Stevens Underground Garage.
+It was met with positive reviews, scoring 82 on Metacritic.
+The title track, "Temple Beautiful" (featuring Roy Loney of the Flamin' Groovies), was proclaimed "Coolest Song in the World" on Little Steven's Underground Garage.

-On March 3, 2013, Prophet played a Benefit Concert at The Great American Music Hall for Tom Mallon, a producer who documented much of the San Francisco Punk scene and went on to produce the early American Music Club records.
-(Mallon at that time had a brain tumor, which he died of in 2014.)
-Members of many seminal San Francisco bands played as well including members of American Music Club, Frightwig, Ugly Stick, Flying Color.
+On March 3, 2013, Prophet played a benefit concert at The Great American Music Hall for Tom Mallon, a producer who documented much of the San Francisco punk scene and went on to produce the early American Music Club records.
+Mallon at that time had a brain tumor, which he died of in 2014.
+Members of many seminal San Francisco bands played as well, including members of American Music Club, Frightwig, Ugly Stick, and Flying Color.

 On September 23, 2014, Prophet released Night Surfer on Yep Roc Records.
 The album was met with positive reviews, including a three-and-a-half out of five star rating from All Music Guide.

 On February 10, 2017, Prophet released Bobby Fuller Died For Your Sins.
 The album was given four out of five stars from All Music Guide.

-On February 19, 2017, he appeared on the BBC Sunday morning political show The Andrew Marr Show singing "Bad Year For Rock and Roll," one of the standout tracks from his latest album Bobby Fuller Died For Your Sins.
+On February 19, 2017, he appeared on the BBC Sunday-morning political show The Andrew Marr Show, singing "Bad Year for Rock and Roll," one of the tracks from Bobby Fuller Died For Your Sins.

 In 2018, Prophet was tapped to co-write and produce a new LP for The Rubinoos.
-The album, From Home, released in 2019, was recorded at Hyde Street Studios in San Francisco, formerly Wally Heider Studios, where the group made some of its first recordings.
+From Home, released in 2019, was recorded at Hyde Street Studios in San Francisco, formerly Wally Heider Studios, where the group made some of its first recordings.

 On August 21, 2020, Prophet released The Land That Time Forgot, his fourteenth solo album on Yep Roc Records.
 Critics praised Prophet's songwriting, storytelling, and lyrical insight.
-While many reviews highlighted the album as a “21st‑century exorcism” and a timely reflection on America, framed through Prophet's personal and political observations.
+Many reviews highlighted the album as a “21st‑century exorcism” and a timely reflection on America, framed through Prophet's personal and political observations.

-On October 25, 2024, Prophet in collaboration with Qiensave a cumbia-urbana band out of Salinas, CA released Wake The Dead on Yep Roc Records.
-A deeply personal, genre-blurring celebration—melding the raw energy of rock and roll with cumbia's inclusive, rhythmic heartbeat.
-It's an album born from adversity and elevated by cultural exchange: teaching, healing, and moving both Prophet and listeners alike.
+On October 25, 2024, Prophet in collaboration with Qiensave, a cumbia-urbana band out of Salinas, California, released Wake The Dead.
+Wake The Dead hit number one on the AMA/CDX Top 50 Album radio charts, marking his first top spot on that chart.

-Songwriter
+Songwriting

 In 1996, Prophet was signed to Funzalo Music BMG Publishing and spent much of 1997 in Nashville as a staff writer.